fdb/slarg-website/content/activities/2026-04-16-research-seminar-･ﾟﾟ･｡-without-a-center-with-many-｡･ﾟﾟ･-may-26th-27th.md

   - Research Seminar
 research_interests: []
 ---
-As part of her PhD research at Sint Lucas Antwerpen — KdG and ARIA — Antwerp Research Institute for the Arts (University of Antwerp), **Garine Gokceyan** invites you to a two-day public research seminar.
+As part of her PhD research at Sint Lucas Antwerpen — KdG and ARIA — Antwerp Research Institute for the Arts (University of Antwerp), **Garine Gokceyan** invites you to a two-day public research seminar:

+## **Without A Center, With Many — Designing Across Diasporas, Languages &Times**

 The seminar will start on **Tuesday the 26th of May**, with a full day of **presentations and discussions**,  bringing together diverse and multilingual voices, around authorship and ownership in collaborative design practices.
 This seminar day addresses the politics of accessible resource-making alongside approaches to unlearning the language of design.
 It is also a good occasion to celebrate the launch of the *Alphabettes Soup* book by [Bikini Books](https://bikini-books.com/products/alphabettes-soup), featuring contributions from many of our guests.